abhishekghoshh/system-design-helper/docs/system-design/high-level/concepts/caching.md

 | **Mutex / SETNX lock** | Only one thread fetches from DB; others wait and retry from cache |
 | **Background refresh** | Async job refreshes key before it expires; serves slightly stale data |

+#### Real-World Use Cases

+- **CDN cache purging** - deploying a new version of a website triggers a purge API call (e.g. Cloudflare/Fastly) that invalidates specific URL patterns so users immediately get the new content instead of waiting for TTL expiry.
+- **Cache-busting via versioned asset URLs** - static assets are served as `app.a1b2c3.js` instead of `app.js`; a new deploy changes the hash, producing a brand new cache key rather than needing to invalidate the old one at all.
+- **E-commerce price updates** - when a product's price changes in the admin panel, the write path immediately deletes the cached product entry so no customer can see a stale price for even a few seconds.

+#### Interview Questions and Answers

+**Q1: What did Phil Karlton mean by cache invalidation being one of the two hardest problems in computer science?**
+A: Because there is no universally correct answer to "when is this cached value no longer valid" - too aggressive invalidation causes unnecessary misses and load, too lax invalidation causes users to see stale data, and coordinating invalidation across multiple cache layers and services is inherently error-prone.

+**Q2: Compare TTL-based invalidation with event-based invalidation.**
+A: TTL is simple and requires no coordination, but it guarantees a stale window of up to the TTL duration.
+Event-based invalidation (deleting the key right after a write) gives a near-zero stale window but requires every write path to reliably fire the invalidation, and can itself fail if the app crashes between the DB write and the cache delete.

+**Q3: What is the Outbox pattern and how does it help cache invalidation reliability?**
+A: The Outbox pattern writes the invalidation event to an outbox table inside the same database transaction as the data change, then a separate consumer reliably publishes that event (e.g. to a queue) and performs the cache delete.
+This avoids the race condition where the app crashes after committing the DB write but before invalidating the cache.

+**Q4: What is a cache stampede and how do you prevent it?**
+A: A cache stampede (dog-pile effect) happens when a very popular key expires and many concurrent requests all miss at once, sending a burst of simultaneous load to the database.
+Prevent it with TTL jitter (randomizing expiry so hot keys do not all expire together), a mutex/lock so only one request repopulates the cache while others wait, or a background job that refreshes the key just before it expires (Refresh Ahead).

 ---

 ### Eviction Policies